hsf-training/hsf-training-ml-webpage/_episodes/05-Model_Training.md

 The neural network should also have a similar accuracy score to the random forest.
 Note that while the accuracy is one metric for the strength of a classifier, many other metrics exist as well.
 We will examine these metrics in the next section.

 > ## Accuracy: The Naive Metric
 > Suppose you have a dataset where 90% of the dataset is background and 10% of the dataset is signal.
 Now suppose we have a dumb classifier that classifies every data point as background.
 In this example, the classifier will have 90% accuracy!
 This demonstrates why accuracy is generally not the preferred performance measure for classifiers, especially when you are dealing with *skewed* datasets.
-Skewed datasets show up all the time in particle physics where one has access to many more background than signal events.
+Skewed datasets show up all the time in high energy physics where one has access to many more background than signal events.
 In this particular tutorial, we have a dataset with 520000 background events and 370000 signal events.
 {: .callout}